United Kingdom–United States relations: Transportation

-All three major American airlines, American Airlines, United Airlines, and Delta Air Lines fly directly between the US and the UK, principally between London and New York, although all three fly to Heathrow Airport from a number of hubs, as well as to other major UK airports such as Manchester Airport, Edinburgh Airport and Glasgow Airport.
-Additionally, Delta codeshares with the UK's Virgin Atlantic which it owns a 49% stake in.
-Low-cost carriers JetBlue and Southwest Airlines fly between the eastern US and the British overseas territories of Bermuda, British Virgin Islands, Cayman Islands and the Turks & Caicos Islands, with JetBlue also flying between London and New York.
+All three major American airlines, American Airlines, United Airlines, and Delta Air Lines fly directly between the US and the UK, principally between London and New York, although all three fly to Heathrow Airport from several hubs, as well as to other major UK airports such as Manchester Airport, Edinburgh Airport and Glasgow Airport.
+Additionally, Delta codeshares with the UK's Virgin Atlantic which it owns a 49% stake.
+Low-cost carriers JetBlue and Southwest Airlines fly between the eastern US and the British overseas territories of Bermuda, British Virgin Islands, Cayman Islands, and the Turks and Caicos Islands, with JetBlue also flying between London and New York.
 The British flag carrier British Airways flies to over twenty destinations in the US.
-Also the main British charter airline, TUI Airways fly to the US although principally to the holiday destinations of Florida and California.
+Also, the main British charter airline, TUI Airways, flies to the US, although principally to the holiday destinations of Florida and California.
 Both American Airlines and British Airways are founders of the airline alliance Oneworld.
-BA, TUI Airways and Virgin Atlantic are major purchasers of American-made Boeing aircraft.
-Flying between the US and UK is at the moment in 2019 supported by the US-EU Open Skies Agreement which came about in 2008, which allows any airline from both countries to fly between each other.
+BA, TUI Airways, and Virgin Atlantic are major purchasers of American-made Boeing aircraft.
+Flying between the US and UK is at the moment in 2019 supported by the US-EU Open Skies Agreement, which came about in 2008, which allows any airline from either country to fly between each other.

 John F. Kennedy International Airport in New York City is the most popular international destination for people flying out of Heathrow Airport.
 Over 2.8 million people on multiple daily non-stop flights flew from Heathrow to JFK in 2008.
-Concorde, British Airways flagship supersonic airliner, began trans-Atlantic service to Washington Dulles International Airport in the United States on May 24, 1976.
-The trans-Atlantic route between London's Heathrow and New York's JFK in under 3½ hours, had its first operational flight between the two hubs on October 19, 1977, and the last being on October 23, 2003.
+Concorde, British Airways' flagship supersonic airliner, began trans-Atlantic service to Washington Dulles International Airport in the United States on May 24, 1976.
+The trans-Atlantic route between London's Heathrow and New York's JFK, in under 3½ hours, had its first operational flight between the two hubs on October 19, 1977, and the last on October 23, 2003.

 The two main American intercity bus carriers; Greyhound Lines and during the period from 1999 to 2019 Coach USA, plus their subsidiaries are each owned by a major British transportation company FirstGroup with Greyhound and Stagecoach with Coach USA.
-Coach USA's budget brand Megabus which started in 2006, itself is a copycat of the British version of the discount coach company that started in 2003.
+Coach USA's budget brand Megabus, which started in 2006, is a copycat of the British version of the discount coach company that started in 2003.